How does the stock market work? Are you ready to start investing money in the stock market?

 To add wise words to this post I’ve added a quote from Warren Buffett at the start of every section.
 If anyone knows how the stock market works it has to be Mr. Buffett.
 Let’s get started…

-What happens when you buy a stock?
+What happens when you buy a stock on the stock market?

 “We believe that according the name ‘investors’ to institutions that trade actively is like calling someone who repeatedly engages in one-night stands a romantic.”